Sophia Mendonça: Career

+In her first year at college, Mendonça wrote her first book over the course of six months titled Outro Olhar – Reflexões de Um Autista (Another Look – Reflections of an Autistic).
+Outro Olhar recounts facts from the author's past and shows how mundane situations become complex due to her condition.
+Mendonça debuted in fiction with the young adult novel Danielle, Asperger (2016).
+It tells the story of an autistic teenager and her encounter with her favorite actress, a character based on actress Lindsay Lohan.

 In 2019, she released the book-report Neurodivergentes.
 The work argues that autism is not a disease, but rather a "variation of brain connectivity".
 The book is structured in three chapters: "Intelligence and Neurodiversity", "Autism in the Feminine" and "Means of Communication".
 Since 2015, alongside her mother, journalist Selma Sueli Silva, she has maintained the YouTube channel Mundo Autista (Autistic World), which later expanded into other media formats, such as articles and podcast episodes.
 It later became a newsgroup of the same name in partnership with the UAI news portal.

-She went on to receive a master's degree in communication, territorialities and vulnerabilities from the Federal University of Minas Gerais.
-Her works revolve around autism and neurodiversity, affective and loving accessibility, gender issues, virtual ethnography, communication through digital media and life narratives.
-She completed the degree in March 2022, with her thesis being titled "A interseccionalidade entre autismo e transgeneridade: diálogos afetivos no Twitter" ("The intersectionality between autism and transgenderity: affective dialogues on Twitter").
+She completed the master's degree at Federal University of Minas Gerais in March 2022, with her thesis being titled "A interseccionalidade entre autismo e transgeneridade: diálogos afetivos no Twitter" ("The intersectionality between autism and transgenderity: affective dialogues on Twitter").
 The thesis gave rise to the book Metamorfoses, which was defined as "an important compilation on autism, gender diversity and affections".
-The professor at the Federal University of Minas Gerais, Juarez Guimarães Dias, wrote that the work provides the thought "of other ways of doing academic research".

 She continued to conduct journalism work in similar topic areas, founding alongside her mother first the YouTube channel Mundo Autista and then other social media, before creating the newsgroup of the same name in partnership with the news portal UAI.
+In 2022, she directed and hosted the podcast episode Amores (a)Típicos, which featured actresses Isabela Garcia and Ju Colombo portraying autistic characters addressing their romantic relationships.
 In 2023, Mendonça had a recurring role in the documentary series Transgender Twins, distributed by HBO.
-In the same year, she began her doctorate in literature at the Federal University of Pelotas (UFPel).